LCC-CIT/CS133JS-CourseMaterials/Labs/Lab04/CS133JS_Lab04_Instructions_Part2_GroupB.md

 ---
-title: Lab 4, Part 2
+title: Lab 4, Part 2, Group B
 description: Group B assignment to make web apps that use while, do-while, and for loops as well as nested loops.
 keywords: repetition, loop, while, do while, for
 material: Lab Instructions